-Nepal is famous for its mountains, topping the world at 8,850m at the summit of Everest.
-Yet everything else operates at a much lower level.
-Nepal is the second poorest country in Asia after Afghanistan, and a high percentage of its population is vulnerable to human exploitation.
+Nepal is famous for its mountains, topping the world at 8,850 m at the summit of Everest.
+Yet despite this acclaim, Nepal is the second poorest country in Asia after Afghanistan, and a high percentage of its population is vulnerable to exploitation.

 And that is without considering the devastating 7.8 magnitude earthquake the country suffered on April 25th, 2015, that levelled almost half a million homes and affected 5.6 million people. ⊕ info